 For over 35 years, Uptown People’s Law Center has fought on behalf of Illinois prisoners.
 UPLC is the only group that actively represents prisoners in both class action matters as well as individual cases.

 Who We Help

-UPLC has a database of correspondence with well over 4,000 prisoners.
+UPLC has a database of correspondence with over 10,000 prisoners.
 We receive over 100 letters a week from people in all of the Illinois prison facilities, as well as federal, other state and county facilities.
 Additionally, we receive hundreds of phone calls from family members of prisoners, who we try to assist as much as possible.

 UPLC has multiple class action lawsuits currently filed against the state of Illinois for unconstitutional prison conditions.
 Our lawsuits will ultimately change the Illinois prison system for the better.

 UPLC assists prisoners in various matters, including denial of adequate medical care, excessive force matters, denial of religious rights, discrimination, access to the courts, due process and cruel and unusual punishment.
 Through the pro bono network, UPLC is able to find legal representation for many of these cases.
 UPLC does not represent individuals in criminal appeals.

 As part of our Prisoners’ Rights Program we provide other attorneys advice about litigating prison cases and other related information.
 Our lawyers and paralegals have an extensive knowledge of the prison system, prison litigation and information about Illinois Department of Corrections.

 For additional information on our services, please check out our Frequently Asked Questions page, or give us a call at 773-769-1411.

 Please note that UPLC does not represent individuals in criminal cases.
 Additionally, due to attorney/client privilege we can not discuss details regarding a prisoner with family or friends, unless we first receive a letter in writing from the prisoner.